vassef/Job-Title-Prediction-from-Tweets-Using-Word-Embedding-and-Deep-Neural-Networks/README.md

 * Folders
   - There are 4 files inside an "Excel_files" folder, which are the list of users with their features updating during each process.You can find the **user's full information** in User.FInfo.xlsx and the **final preprocessed dataset** in FDF.xlsx.
   - Also, there are 5 files located in the "Extrcat_data" folder which are the extracting steps to construct our whole dataset.
-  - After that, we began preprocessing on our dataset consist of embedding and cleaning steps which are located in the "Preprocessing" folder.
+  - After that, we began preprocessing on our dataset consisting of embedding and cleaning steps which are located in the "Preprocessing" folder.
   - Finally, We fed our dataset to the designed models inside the "Models" folder.
 * Step-by-step
   - Firstly we start our work by searching for two terms including emojis and hashtags.
 We provided the list of hashtags inside the Hashtag.xlsx file, but the emojis were        located inside the code.
 Tweets with less than 50k likes have been removed, which means we were searching for famous groups of users, especially celebrities or influencers on Twitter.
 The codes for these two methods are located in the "Extract_data" folder named Search_by_hashtags.py and Search_by_emojis.py .